 Aaron lives in Wilkinsburg and enjoys soccer, porch sits, and massive portions of ice cream.

-Maria Nunez-Varela is originally from Mexico, with a bachelor’s degree in Industrial Design.
-She developed an early passion for community and economic development, participating as a Project Leader in a program focused on promoting sustainable product development to increase revenues in indigenous regions of Mexico; analyzing demographic, geographic, economic, and cultural characteristics of the region.
+María Núñez-Varela (she/her/hers) is originally from Mexico.
+She has a master’s degree in Project Management, a bachelor’s degree in Industrial Design, and a Diversity, Equity, and Inclusion certification from Cornell University.
+She developed an early passion for community and economic development, participating as a Project Leader in a program focused on promoting sustainable product development to increase revenues in indigenous regions of Mexico, analyzing demographic, geographic, economic, and cultural characteristics of the region.

 Before joining JMP, Maria worked as a Community Manager at the Pittsburgh Hispanic Development Corporation, overseeing the Housing Initiative, Employment Program, and Community Program.
 One of the things she valued most about working for PHDC was being able to provide stability to families from diverse backgrounds through affordable housing in quality neighborhoods.
 In addition, she was also able to connect employees with employers.